 - Fill out the application and have it approved and signed by your faculty advisor.
 Deliver the completed form to SPP for approval and signature.
 SPP will notify you of your acceptance into the program and forward a copy of the signed form to your faculty advisor.

-- During the second semester of your senior year, after you have completed the requirements, fill out the Certificate Requirements Checklist.
+- During the second semester of your senior year, after you have completed the requirements, fill out the Certificate Eligibility Form.
 If you took different courses than those on your application, you are required to have your faculty advisor sign the form before submitting it to SPP.
 If no changes have been made, you can submit the form directly to SPP.